 The Passover Diet Can Help Anyone Reboot and Lose Weight

-Friday night at sundown, Jewish celebrities like Natalie Portman, Scarlett Johansson, Adam Sandler, Sarah Jessica Parker and Jake Gyllenhaal will gather for a festive Passover meal, or seder, with traditional foods like matzo crackers, roast brisket and potato or apple puddings called kugels.
+Tonight at sundown, Jewish celebrities like Natalie Portman, Scarlett Johansson, Adam Sandler, Sarah Jessica Parker and Jake Gyllenhaal will gather over Zoom for a festive, virtual Passover meal, or seder with traditional foods like matzo crackers, roast brisket and potato or apple puddings called kugels.
 For the eight days of celebration, observant Jews will not eat any foods made with bread products or grains -paying tribute to the ancient Israelites’ hurried flight from Egypt, when they had no time to let their dough rise and were forced to bake it into crackers on their backs, under the desert sun.
 Though many Jews gripe about a week of food restrictions, the so-called Passover diet has a strong potential to help anyone lose weight, feel healthier and combat mindless eating.
 Here’s why:

 No bread, no pasta, no ice cream.
 For a week, belly-bloating carbs are literally off the table (other than constipating matzo).
 Make your go-to source of carbs for the week the potato, which boasts resistant starch that breaks down into fiber to prolong that feeling of “I’m full.”
 One medium baked or sweet potato is about 200 calories (just watch the toppings).